 An impressive Tudor manor house hidden in the midst of the Salford area of Manchester, Ordsall Hall is one of the region’s finest examples of Elizabethan architecture.

-Dating back to the 12th century, the house and gardens will transport you back in time, with its interactive activities.
 Kids will love the opportunity to dress up in Tudor clothes and sit around the table at the Great Hall, where extravagant feasts were held.
 You may even meet a few costumed Tudor’s wandering the grounds!

 Ordsall Hall holds lots of exciting events throughout the year, such as open-air theatre and arts & craft workshops.
 No wonder why Orsdall Hall is featured among our activities for days out in Manchester.